datanav/docs/technical/woocommerce-hubspot.rst

      - N/A

-Woocommerce Product to Hubspot Product
+WooCommerce Product to Hubspot Product
 --------------------------------------
-Every Woocommerce Product will be synchronized with a Hubspot Product.
+Every WooCommerce Product will be synchronized with a Hubspot Product.

-Once a link between a Woocommerce Product and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Product and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Product and a Hubspot Product:
+The following properties are synchronized between a WooCommerce Product and a Hubspot Product:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Product Property
+   * - WooCommerce Product Property
      - Hubspot Product Property
      - Hubspot Data Type
    * - name